 For people with crippling knee pain and limited mobility, knee replacement surgery has been a game-changing treatment.
 Conventional knee replacement surgeries have been performed for a long time and are a quite popular and affordable alternative.
 However, the introduction of robotic-assisted knee replacement surgery has given this area a fresh perspective, promising more precision, individualized care, and maybe better patient outcomes.
+In this article, we will try to understand the basic differences between Conventional vs Robotic Knee Replacement.

 While both methods have their own pros and cons, a patient must consider a lot of factors before deciding the best treatment alternative.
-In this article, we will try to understand the basic differences between traditional and robotic knee replacement surgeries.

 Conventional Knee replacement surgery

-Total knee arthroplasty, often known as conventional knee replacement surgery, is a well known treatment that has been carried out for many years.
+Total knee arthroplasty, often known as conventional knee replacement surgery, is a well-known treatment that has been carried out for many years.
 Patients with severe knee arthritis, major joint destruction, or persistent knee discomfort are frequently advised to get it.
 In a traditional knee replacement procedure, the afflicted joint is accessed by the orthopedic surgeon making an incision at the front of the knee.
 The residual bone is then prepped to fit the prosthetic components after the damaged cartilage and bone surfaces of the knee joint have been removed.

 To achieve adequate alignment and stability, the surgeon balances the ligaments that surround the knee.
 Its limits in terms of precision and customization, however, have prompted the creation of robotic-assisted knee replacement procedures.